 At the same time, through Berkeley they participate in a focused community of worship and formation steeped in the Anglican tradition.
 Founded in 1854 to be a mediating seminary during a time of theological division in the Episcopal Church, Berkeley historically has been open to the spectrum of worship practices and theological perspectives within Anglicanism.
 It has found its unity in a rich sacramental and community life, as well as a shared commitment to rigorous intellectual engagement with the Christian tradition.
-Since its affiliation with Yale in 1971, Berkeley Divinity School has retained an independent board of trustees and dean, but similar to the Institute of Sacred Music affiliate, the students are fully enrolled in Yale.
+Since its affiliation with Yale in 1971, Berkeley Divinity School has retained an independent board of trustees and dean, but its students are fully enrolled in Yale.